SharmaLlama/ticktack/README.md

 # Radiocarbon-Model
-This is a Open-Source radiocarbon Model.
+This is an open source radiocarbon Model.

 # License